jones-root/fireflies-backend-test/README.md

 	You can also build and image of the container based on the `Dockerfile`.

+### Formatting

+- Keep consistent formatting with prettier extension.
+You can also format via terminal with `npm run format`.

 ---

 # Original description - Fireflies.ai backend test